firesim/firesim/docs/FireSim-Basics.rst

    #.
 Setting up a "Manager Instance" from which you will coordinate building
       and deploying simulations.

-#. **Single-node simulation tutorial**: This tutorial guides you through the process of running one simulation on a single ``f1.2xlarge``, using our pre-built public FireSim AGFIs.
+#. **Single-node simulation tutorial**: This tutorial guides you through the process of running one simulation on a Run Farm consisting of a single ``f1.2xlarge``, using our pre-built public FireSim AGFIs.

-   a.
-Launching an FPGA "Run Farm" consisting of one ``f1.2xlarge`` instance
-      and deploying a simulation on your "Run Farm" using a pre-built FPGA-image that we provide.

-#. **Cluster simulation tutorial**: This tutorial guides you through the process of running 8 networked simulations on 1 ``f1.16xlarge``, using our pre-built public FireSim AGFIs.
+#. **Cluster simulation tutorial**: This tutorial guides you through the process of running an 8-node cluster simulation on a Run Farm consisting of one ``f1.16xlarge``, using our pre-built public FireSim AGFIs and switch models.

-   a.
-Launching an FPGA "Run Farm" consisting of one ``f1.16xlarge`` instance
-      and deploying a simulation on your "Run Farm" using a pre-built FPGA-image that we provide.

-#. **Building your own hardware designs tutorial (Chisel to FPGA Image)**
+#. **Building your own hardware designs tutorial (Chisel to FPGA Image)**: This tutorial guides you through the full process of taking Rocket Chip RTL and any custom RTL plugged into Rocket Chip and producing a FireSim AGFI to plug into your simulations.
+This automatically runs Chisel elaboration, FAME-1 Transformation, and the Vivado FPGA flow.

-   a.
-Running a build process that goes from Chisel to
-      Verilog and then Verilog to AFI/AGFI (Amazon FPGA Image).
-This process automatically creates "Build Farm" instances, runs builds on them, and terminates them once the AGFIs has been generated.
-All Vivado reports/outputs are copied onto your Manager Instance before Build Farm instances are terminated.

 Generally speaking, you only need to follow step 4 if you're modifying Chisel RTL or changing non-runtime configurable hardware parameters.

 Now, hit next to proceed with setup.